 Why?
 Ribeyes contain so much other fat content through the ribeye that it’s still going have great flavor whether it’s Prime or Choice.

 Filet Mignon meat is so naturally tender that it’s not as important to be Prime.
 Of all the cuts, the filet is the least important cut to be prime.

 Prime vs. Choice – The Bottom Line:

 Mr. Steak offers the highest grade prime-cuts.
-Prime is always going to be better and recommend it if it’s within your budget.
+Prime is always going to be better and recommended it if it’s within your budget.
 However, you can have a fabulous steak dinner by choosing the right cuts to be Choice and following Mr. Steak’s 10 Commandments of Steak.